* Dollar index remains near two-week low

 The euro was up 0.28 percent against the dollar after European Central Bank policymaker Ewald Nowotny told Reuters in an interview that its 2.55-trillion euro ($3.15 trillion) bond buying program would be wound down by the end of this year, which would then pave the way for the bank's first rate rise since a fumbled move in 2011.

 "Those comments, combined with the ECB's annual report from yesterday, continue to support the euro," said Esiner.

-The dollar was up 3.56 percent against the Russian rouble , its strongest since December 2016, as a sell-off of Russian assets continued.
-The investor exodus began on Friday, when the United States imposed sanctions against 17 senior government officials plus seven oligarchs and 12 companies they own or control.
+The United States on Friday imposed sanctions against 17 senior government officials plus seven oligarchs and 12 companies they own or control, sparking an investor exodus.

-(Reporting by Saqib Iqbal Ahmed Editing by Nick Zieminski and David Gregorio)
+(Reporting by Saqib Iqbal Ahmed Editing by Nick Zieminski)